Jean's Bible Study Topics of the New Testament

 Rom 7,1-6

-· (3e) Responsibility to the Family Ø Pattern your marriage after Christ and the church
+(3e) Responsibility >> To the Family >> Pattern your marriage after Christ and the Church

-· (104b) Thy kingdom come Ø Purifying process Ø Purified by circumstances Ø Purified through dying to sin -- These verses go with verses 21-25
+(104b) Thy kingdom come >> Purifying process >> Purified by circumstances >> Purified through dying to sin -- These verses go with verses 21-25

-· (119l) Thy kingdom come Ø Manifestations of faith Ø Curse of God is broken Ø Curse of the law is broken
+(119l) Thy kingdom come >> Manifestations of faith >> Curse of God is broken >> Curse of the law is broken

-· (187h) Die to self (Process of substitution) Ø Separation from the old man Ø Die to the flesh Ø Spirit versus the flesh Ø Deny the flesh to walk in the Spirit -- This parable contains four elements: The first husband, the wife, the law that binds them together, and the second husband.
-Paul is using marriage as a metaphor to illustrate what happens to a person when she dies to her fleshly, evil desires that are regulated by the law in order to walk in the Spirit.
-The woman stands for the believer, the first husband stands for the Law, and the second husband stands for the Spirit.
-The woman cannot legally be joined to another man (the Holy Spirit) unless the first husband dies (the law).
-The law is dead to those who walk by the spirit in the sense that the spirit has made the law obsolete, since the Spirit will always lead the believer to fulfill the requirements of the law, though the law is not abolished.
-If the woman tries to walk by the law and by the spirit, she shall be called an adulteress.
-This means you cannot walk in the flesh and in the spirit at the same time.
+(187ha) Die to self (Process of substitution) >> Separation from the old man >> Die to the flesh >> Spirit versus the flesh >> Deny the flesh to walk in the Spirit >> Deny bondage to walk in freedom -- Paul is using marriage as a metaphor to illustrate what happens to a person when she dies to her fleshly passions and desires that are regulated by the law that she might instead walk by the Spirit.
+The woman is the believer and the first husband is the Law, and the second husband is Christ (the Holy Spirit).
+The woman cannot legally be joined to another man until the first husband dies, so Paul is saying that we shouldn't live by rules and regulations but by the Spirit who dwells in us; therefore, the law is dead to those who walk by the spirit; it is made obsolete.
+Living by rules and regulations is the same as walking in the flesh under our own power, and Israel proved that it cannot be done.

 Rom 7,1-4